The Best Translator Apps in 2026 (Browser, Desktop, Mobile)

 Not every translator is a browser extension.
 I use different tools on different surfaces — browser, phone, desktop — depending on what I am doing.
 This is the honest stack I have landed on after trying dozens of options.
 Some of these are tools I built, some are competitors, and one is just the OS doing its job.

-Browser: SwiftIn — for chat, email, and social
+Browser: SwiftIn — for everything in the tab

 Yes, I am biased — I built this.
 I am listing it first because the browser is where I spend most of my day, and it is the surface I know best.
-SwiftIn is a Chrome extension with native adapters for Discord, Slack, X, Reddit, Gmail, LinkedIn, YouTube comments, and Upwork.
-It translates what you type before you send it and renders incoming messages inline in the feed.
+SwiftIn is a Chromium extension that translates any webpage in either bilingual (side-by-side) or translation-only mode.
+It also translates what you type before you send it on any input field on the open web.

 What makes it different from every other browser translator: three tone styles (Normal, Slang, Business) with a Min or Max intensity toggle.
 A Discord DM is not a client email.
 SwiftIn knows the difference.
 I covered this in detail in 3 Translation Styles That Make You Sound Human.